lkesteloot/unsong/unsong.md

 Sarah’s face was emotionless, as it had been ever since we came in.
 I wondered if the radiation blast from a detonation right on top of us would wipe her memory even if the citadel stayed safe.
 I squeezed her hand.
 She didn’t respond.

 “Caelius!”
 Nathanda suddenly decided.
 “How quickly can you get THARMAS producing Names again?
-If we can get some good ones before the nuke hits, maybe…”
+If we can get some good ones before the nuke hits, maybe...”

 “Working on it!” said Caelius.
 “There was a lot of damage to the parts that had Llull, I’ve got to reinstall parts of this from scratch.
 It’ll take minutes.
 Not hours.”